ekanth/CarND-Advanced-Lane-Lines/writeup_template.md

 I wanted to mention a couple of things I had to tune - one was the range of road I used for the perspective transform.
 The first one I used lead to poor lane detection coupled with the optimization for lane detection using the previous fit.
 I had to adjust the range to get this to work properly.

-Couple of ideas for improvement:
+Idea for improvement:
-1. Add additional guard rail checks in the lane detection to ensure that the lane line are better especially when the color of the road changes (blacktop to cement)
-2. Rank the two lane lines based on confidence and use the better lane to influence the other lane line (use the fact that the lines will be parallel to each other for the most part) and there by improving the lane detection when one of the lane line is weaker.
+1. Rank the two lane lines based on confidence and use the better lane to influence the other lane line (use the fact that the lines will be parallel to each other for the most part) and there by improving the lane detection when one of the lane line is weaker.